 You’ll see this ingredient in many over-the-counter and prescription products that treat acne.
 It penetrates pores and reduces blackheads and whiteheads with less irritation than what you might get from alpha-hydroxy acids.
 Like AHAs, salicylic acid exfoliates the skin, which can reduce signs of aging.

-This is included in skin care products to reduce the signs of aging.
 Your body makes hyaluronic acid naturally, keeping tissues cushioned and lubricated.
 It's found in skin, joint fluid, and connective tissues.
 Age, smoking, and an unhealthy diet can cause you to make less of it over time.

 Products that have hyaluronic acid may help smooth out skin.
 They work especially well when you use them with vitamin C products.